ClusterHQ/flocker/docs/installation/configuring-authentication.rst

 Before you begin to configure authentication for your cluster, you will need to have completed the following:

 * Installed the ``flocker-cli`` on your local machine.
-  For more information, see :ref:`installing-flocker-cli`.
 * Installed ``flocker-node`` on each of your nodes.
-  For more information, see :ref:`installing-flocker-node`.
 * Chosen on which of your nodes you want to host the Flocker control service.

 Summary